 These cameras are not continuously monitored but are intended to be used in investigations of alleged policy violations.
 If images are needed to address property damage or personal security concerns, the OSU-Cascades Department of Public Safety is the coordinating agency assigned to control access to that information.

 Fire safety is top concern of OSU-Cascades and the Bend Fire Department.
-The Residential Education Staff conduct a minimum of one fire drill per residential facility per term to practice the safe and orderly evacuation of the building in the event of a real fire or emergency.
+The Residential Education and Housing Staff conduct a minimum of one fire drill per residential facility per term to practice the safe and orderly evacuation of the building in the event of a real fire or emergency.
 To ensure a preventative approach, annual fire safety inspections of all facilities are performed during the Fall Term.
 Follow-up inspections are conducted within three months of this annual inspection.
 You can also access resources from the U.S. Fire Association to learn more about fire safety.

 Students are expected to know and follow appropriate evacuation procedures during an incident where the alarm sounds and the building must be evacuated.
-Information about this responsibility can be found in the UHDS Policy Guide section on Evacuations, as well as in building-specific fire plans, found below:
+Information about this responsibility can be found in the Housing Policy Guide section on Evacuations, as well as in building-specific fire plans, found below:

 Cascades Residence Hall Fire Plan